PLATFORM

 InfoPath PDF Archive

-MigrationFox reads InfoPath XML submissions out of a SharePoint Online form library, parses every field value, generates a searchable PDF per submission, and uploads the PDFs to a destination SharePoint library you choose.
+MigrationFox reads InfoPath XML submissions out of a SharePoint form library — works on both SharePoint Server (on-premises) and SharePoint Online — parses every field value, generates a searchable PDF per submission, and uploads the PDFs to a destination SharePoint library you choose.
 The original XML stays where it is — nothing is deleted.
 After the July 14, 2026 retirement the PDFs are still readable forever; the XML wouldn’t be.

 What Gets Archived